AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 Now, Let's call **`fetchUserNftData`** on necessary page.

+#### Here's what the function does:

+1. **Fetches User NFT Data:** The function `fetchUserNftData` retrieves NFT data for a specific user from the eforest API and fetches balance information for each NFT.
+2. **Parameters:** It takes two parameters:
+   - `currentWalletAddress`: A string representing the wallet address of the user.
+   - `sideChainSmartContract`: An instance of the side chain smart contract.
+3. **API Request:** It makes a POST request to the eforest API endpoint `https://test.eforest.finance/api/app/nft/nft-infos-user-profile/myhold` with the user's wallet address and some other parameters.
+4. **Checks Response:** It checks if the response from the API is okay.
+If not, it throws an error.
+5. **Parses Response:** It parses the JSON response from the API.
+6. **Fetches NFT Balances:** It calls `fetchNftBalances` to get the balance for each NFT in the response data.
+7. **Returns Updated NFT Data:** It returns the updated NFT data, each including its respective balance.
+8. **Handles Errors:** If any error occurs during the process, it logs the error and returns the string "error".

 **Step 3: Call fetchUserNftData Functions on Home Page**

 - go to the `src/pages/home/index.tsx` file.